 If you don't have anywhere comfortable, a yoga mat is a good option.
 They are soft and comfortable but allow you to position yourself how you find it best.

 2. Set Your Time

 Don't jump straight in at the deep end with a long session if you are just starting out.
 Start small, 2-5 minutes, just to get used to it.
 Maybe even find an app or video that will guide you through it.
 Headspace is a great app that allows you to set your time and tailors the meditation to you, so if you are too busy for a long session or want to test the waters, you can.

 If you are going for guided meditation, the video/audio will talk you through the session, but if not, you need to focus on your breathing.
 Focus on the inhale and exhale, on where you can feel your breath.
 Is it in your belly?
 Or in your nose?
 Allow your breathing to hold your attention and let everything else around you drift away.
 You can even close your eyes if that helps.

 With this kind of exercise, your mind is going to wander, but don't worry.
-When you notice that your mind is drifting, simply pull it back to focusing on your breaths.
+When you notice that your mind is drifting, simply pull it back to focus on your breaths.

 If your mind does wander, be kind to it.
 Meditation is about letting thoughts pass without judging them.
 So if you do find yourself thinking about other things, stick with the meditation and re-focus yourself.

-As your time comes to an end, and when you are ready, simply open your eyes (or lift your gaze) and come back to yourself.
+As your time comes to an end, when you are ready, simply open your eyes (or lift your gaze) and return to yourself.
 Take note of the environment around you, how your body feels, and your thoughts and emotions.